accessibilitywars/zaw2/content/builds/cele-alac-paragon.md

 ## Latest patch changes

 * The new changes to dagger allows it to be used for both boon-strip and CC.
-* Sword no longer scales more towards condi but the build still retains its high damage floor.
+* Sword has been reworked.